juantomasmoreno/INDITEX/README.md

 We propose a solution to this problem: generating semi-automatic descriptions of the products, using their images and some basic features.

+To do this, we used the multimodal LLM model **Idefics2** from Hugging Face.
+See documentation here: https://huggingface.co/docs/transformers/main/en/model_doc/idefics2#transformers.Idefics2ForConditionalGeneration

 ### Technologies used
 - Python
 - Jupyter Notebook